songheehaan/berlin-issues-explorer-be/README.md

 ## Tests

-Run `gradle test` to run all tests in the project.
+Run `mvn test` to run all tests in the project.